Find Affordable College Courses

 San Antonio, TX

 St Philip’s College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
 It came in at #11 on the list.
-Located in the city of San Antonio, St Philip's College is a public school with a large student population.
+Located in the large city of San Antonio, St Philip's College is a public college with a fairly large student population.

 About 73% of the students majoring in medical assisting at the school are women while 27% are male.